iggy-social/sgb-chat/README.md

 - [Pinia](https://pinia.vuejs.org/)
 - [Vue Toastification](https://github.com/Maronato/vue-toastification/tree/next)

+## .env

+Create a `.env` file from `.env.example`.

 ## Hosting

 This template does not work properly on GitHub Pages.
 Use Netlify or Vercel instead (make sure to use the `npm run generate` command instead of `npm run build` there).

+## GIFs

+If you want to have GIF search implemented, create your own Tenor API Key on Google Cloud Console.
+Follow the instructions here: https://developers.google.com/tenor/guides/quickstart.

 ## Customize